craftykiddo/Coastflow/README.md

-# Coastflow development github!
+# Coastflow development repo!
-Coastflow is a web application that allows users to use text files/ upload pdf files and automatically creates flashcards from them!
+Coastflow is a web application that allows users to automatically convert text to flashcards using *AI*!

 ## For future development
 | Function | Input | Output |